How to Select and Use Ferrite Cores

 For Common Mode Only

-For example, in the diagram on the left, an efficient method of targeting common mode is to attach a ferrite to the signal and ground wires together.
+For example, in this diagram, an efficient method of targeting common mode is to attach a ferrite to the signal and ground wires together.
 The currents within these wires are travelling in the same direction, therefore they do not cancel out.
 The magnetic flux is generating a field within the ferrite, which helps to filter common mode noise.

 Normal (differential) current travels in opposite directions; it is transmitted through the signal and returns along the ground.
 In this case, the current of the two cables are opposing, meaning they cancel out.